Problem for setting issue B follows issue A with N-days delay

 Environment: Redmine version 2.3.2.stable Ruby version 1.9.3-p448 (2013-06-27) [x86_64-linux] Rails version 3.2.13 Environment production Database adapter Mysql2 Redmine plugins: clipboard_image_paste 1.7 redmine_projects_accordion 0.1.0 redmine_tab 0.4.0 redmine_theme_changer 0.1.0 redmine_watcher_groups 0.0.2git redmine_work_time 0.2.8 timelog_timer 2.0.0

-#2 Updated by Felix Schäfer about 3 years ago
+#2 Updated by Felix Schäfer over 3 years ago

 - File 14846.patch added